yashodharhajare-wq/job-Automation-Project/v2_automated_Input/README.md

 Using browser **Inspect (DOM analysis)**, a custom bookmark (JavaScript) was created to:

-* Read job details from the webpage
+* Read job details from the stepstone webpage
 * Send them automatically to a Python backend

 ---